yash251/substreams/docs/new/how-to-guides/sinks/stream/javascript.md

         },
     });

-    // The infite loop handles disconnections.
+    // The infinite loop handles disconnections.
 Every time an disconnection error is thrown, the loop will automatically reconnect
-    // and start consuming from the latest commited cursor. while (true) {
+    // and start consuming from the latest committed cursor. while (true) {
         try {
             await stream(pkg, registry, transport);